-When you need to control the temperature inside your steel building, you must install insulation.
-If your building is used for cold storage, then it must be insulated to maintain a temperature cooler than the exterior.
+When you need to efficiently control the temperature inside your steel building, you must install insulation.
+If your building is used for cold storage, then it must be insulated to maintain a consistent temperature which is often cooler than the exterior.
 In cold climates, you will also need to use insulation when you want to maintain a warm temperature.
 Different buildings have different uses and requirements, so not every metal building will require insulation, but most will see extensive benefits from its use.

 Steel building insulation not only helps maintain normal working interior temperatures, but it also helps prevent condensation by creating a barrier throughout the walls and roofs of your steel building.
 Condensation can create a lot of problems for your prefabricated steel building, so you need to make sure you make every effort to prevent moisture buildup from happening.